basharkhan6/Social_Media/README.md

 Unlike local setup docker it pretty easy to run.

 1. Install Docker & Docker-Compose on machine.
+2. Change Angular API Url from environment to backend.
 2. Run ``docker-compose up``